NMDimitriou/HyMetaGrowth/README.md

 ## Instructions
 ### Converting 3D cellular coordinates to spatial density
 1. Go to the `Points2Density` directory, and open the Matlab script `points2density.m`.
-The script initially scales the space (default 2500x2500x917 μm) to the approximate cell size (default dx=15 μm).
-Then, it interpolates the scaled space resulting in 480x480x176 grid size that will be introduced to the simulator.
+The script initially scales the space (default is 2500x2500x917 μm) to the approximate cell size (default is dx=15 μm).
+Then, the scaled space is interpolated to a 480x480x176 grid size that will be introduced to the simulator.

 2. Specify the directory and common prefix of the files that the coordinated of the cells.
 The default directory and files can be found in the `res_coord_scaled` directory.